lauradegrazia/MuSeD_sexism_detection_videos/README.md

 ## Human annotation
 MuSeD was annotated by a team of six annotators from diverse gender and age backgrounds to mitigate demographic bias.
 In our annotation process, the annotators classified content as sexist or non-sexist across different modalities.
-The process consisted of three stages: first, annotators labeled the transcript and OCR texts; second, they annotated the audio; and finally, they annotated the entire video, which included all modalities.
+The process consisted of three stages: first, annotators labeled the transcript of the audio and OCR texts; second, they annotated the audio; and finally, they annotated the entire video, which included all modalities.

 ## Dataset statistics
 MuSeD includes 400 videos, ≈ 11 hours, extracted from two different platforms: TikTok, a moderated platform, and BitChute, a low-moderation platform, which enables us to find diverse material.
 The following figure illustrates the dataset statistics: